Alcohol withdrawal refers to a group of symptoms that may occur from suddenly stopping the use of alcohol after chronic or prolonged ingestion.

 - Eyes, pupils different size (enlarged, dilated pupils)

 - Skin, clammy

 - Involuntary, abnormal movements of the eyelids

-- A state of confusion and hallucinations (visual) -- known as delirium tremens
+- A state of confusion, hallucinations and instability of the autonomic nervous system - known as delirium tremens

 Getting Help and SupportWith the proper medical care, alcohol withdrawal symptoms can be greatly reduced or even eliminated.
 There are specific treatments available for anyone who wants to stop drinking, even after long-term, chronic alcohol abuse.